-A common tree in the Appalachian forests, Black Oak is a rare find in nurseries and unfortunately, seldom planted.
-With its rich, glossy foliage, it is possibly the best shade tree in the Red Oak group.The bold, dark structure of the tree in the dormant season makes it a valuable addition to the winter landscape, especially after a snowfall.
-Black Oak is more tolerant of Red Oak to urban growing conditions.
-Also resistant to Oak Wilt and Bacterial Leaf Scorch.
-60'-80' high and 30'-40' wide.
+A common tree in the Appalachian forests, Black Oak is a rare find in nurseries and, unfortunately, is seldom planted.
+With its rich, glossy foliage, Black Oak is possibly the best shade tree in the Red Oak group.The bold, dark structure of the tree in the dormant season makes it a valuable addition to the winter landscape, especially after a snowfall.
+Black Oak is more tolerant than Red Oak of urban growing conditions and is also resistant to Oak Wilt and Bacterial Leaf Scorch.
+It grows 60'-80' high and 30'-40' wide.

 |Tree Container Size||Stem Caliper||Plant Height||Price|